 Keto Coconut Flour Bread

-This Coconut Flour Bread recipe is from my friend Megan Kelly.
+This coconut flour bread is a recipe from my friend Megan Kelly.
 She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
 Enjoy this great keto coconut flour bread recipe!

 Coconut Flour Bread

 Yield 8-12 slices